hsh2001/apple-dark-mode/README.en.md

 ## Turn Dark mode on and off
 The above-mentioned Dark mode recognition syntax only operates some browsers of more than iOS 13, iPadOS, MacOS Mojave.
 If you don't use  Apple devices of the latest version or supported browser, it doesn't operate.
 The following contents handle with methods how to encourage end users to access the Dark mode.

- By controlling the 'link' properties of the 'media' element added to detach a file in the last time, you can enable or disable the CSS.
-First of all, the JavaScript function that turns off and turns on dark mode is called 'darkModeSwitch' and create a button to manipulate it.
+ By controlling the `link` properties of the `media` element added to detach a file in the last time, you can enable or disable the CSS.
+First of all, the JavaScript function that turns off and turns on dark mode is called `darkModeSwitch` and create a button to manipulate it.
 ```html
 <p>
   Dark Mode: